Charmed MongoDB

 juju ssh mongodb/0

-charmed-mongodb.mongo "<uri copied from juju run-action data-integrator/leader get-credentials --wait>"
+charmed-mongodb.mongosh "<uri copied from juju run data-integrator/leader get-credentials>"

 From there if you enter db.test_collection.find() you will see all of your original documents are still present in the database.

-Now you should be back in the host of Charmed MongoDB (mongodb/0).
-To exit this host type:
+Leave the MongoDB shell by typing exit.
+You will be back in the host of Charmed MongoDB (mongodb/0).
+Exit this host by typing exit again.

-You should now be shell you started in where you can interact with Juju and LXD.
+You should now be at the original shell where you can interact with Juju and LXD.